 Absence Makes the Heart Go Yonder: Roxane.
-By the time Dustinger finally returns home, he has been gone ten years, and Roxane has a son (by another man) who is nearly that old, so she can't have waited for him very long.
+By the time Dustfinger finally returns home, he's been gone a decade, and Roxane has a son (by another man) who is nearly that old, so she can't have waited for him very long.

 All Just a Dream: Discussed.
 Several characters hope in vain for this at different points in the series.

 Back for the Dead: This shows up with a strange twist in Inkdeath.
 Basta was already dead and removed from the story, but when he was brought back as a monster, we aren't even told that it's him until Dustfinger recognizes him seconds before killing the creature.

 Back from the Dead: Dustfinger exchanged his life for Farid's to bring him back from the dead.
 Later Mo got Dustfinger back from the dead.
 Cosmo as well, although it's a copy of him.
 Unfortunately averted with Capricorn.